kptdev/governance/README.md

 ## Contributors License Agreement

-Contributors of the project do not need to sign a Contributors License Agreement, but it is advised to sign their commits as a sign that they follow the [Developer Certificate of Origin](https://developercertificate.org/).
+Contributors of the project do not need to sign a Contributors License Agreement, but it is recommended to sign their commits as a sign that they follow the [Developer Certificate of Origin](https://developercertificate.org/).